biubiubiupia/instock-mont-blanc/README.md

    npm start

 4. Open http://localhost:3000 in your browser to view the application.
+-->

 ## Live Demo
-You can view the live version of this project hosted on GitHub Pages here.
+You can view the live version of this project [here]((https://www.linkedin.com/in/tinayantingfeng/).
+Please allow a few moments for the database to spin up and for the data to be loaded.